-The following program revision will be offered beginning with the 2016-2017 co-hort.
+The following program revision was offered beginning with the 2016-2017 co-hort.
 SCC Guidebook

 Many fieldwork settings require students to undergo a police background check.
 A criminal record might bar a student from completing their fieldwork in certain services.

 All combined, the first year courses share two main commonalities: